Event Start Date:

 Session Chair: Prof Shenaaz Bassa (South Africa)

-Time (GH / SA / IN) Talk Country
+Time (GH / SA / IN) Talk Speaker

 Role of Cancer registry for management of cervical cancer